 PREVENTION, TREATMENTS & CURES

-We live in amazing times for medical research and medications.
-So many illnesses that killed off or incapacitated large portions of the human population, are not only treatable but non-existent.
+We live in extraordinary times for medical research and medications.
+So many illnesses that killed off or incapacitated large portions of the human population are not only treatable but non-existent.
 We don’t hear about anyone contracting polio or smallpox anymore.
 Even HIV, which has been the latest literal plague, has not only great treatments but also a preventative medication that is 99.99% effective.
 Just ten years ago, this was considered impossible.

 Let’s begin…